--v, --verbose Can be used multiple times.
-Once for detailed output, twice for INFO logging, unlinking and linking packages into the prefix.
+-vy. --verbose Can be used multiple times.
+Once for INFO, twice for DEBUG, three times for unlinking and linking packages into the prefix.

 -y, --yes Sets any confirmation values to 'yes' automatically.
-Users will not be asked to show channel urls.
+Users will not be asked to show_channel_urls.

---download-only Solve an environment and ensure package caches are populated, but exit prior to
+--download-only Solve an environment and ensure package caches are populated, but exit prior to conda install scipy

 --show-channel-urls Show channel urls.
-Overrides the value given by conda config --show
+Overrides the value given by conda config --show conda install -n myenv scipy curl wheel